 The Transmission System Operators (TSOs) have been tasked by the SEM Committee to develop a methodology for the determination of Locational Capacity Constraints that will be used to set inputs into future Capacity Market Auctions.
+This document sets out the approach that the TSOs adopt to determine these inputs.

-This consultation sets out the approach that the TSOs propose to adopt to determine these inputs.
 The methodology set out in this document combines existing network planning and generation adequacy tools and standards into a framework that can fulfill the requirements set out in SEM-16-081.
-These tools and standards are already in use by the TSOs and in this consultation feedback is welcomed on the proposed framework for combining them to deliver on the requirements set out in SEM-16-081.